jidud/cs100-project/README.md

 ## Project Description
 #### General description
-In this program movies are going to be organized into their respective categories based on genre.
+In this program, movies are going to be organized into their respective categories based on genre.
+Given a movie, the progam will be able to recommend a list of films similar to the movie that was provided.
 <!-- > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you? -->
 #### Why is it important
 This project is important because the topic was interesting and it seemed fun to code a movie recommender.
+Most people waste time browsing streaming sites trying to find a movie that they may like, however, this program cuts off that time searching by automatically giving them a list of movies, hence saving large amounts of time.
 In this project, movies will be categorized into their respective genres.

  <!-- > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project) -->
 #### Languages/tools/technologies
 C++ - This project will be programmed in c++
+CMake - This will be used to compile the program googletest (gtest) - This will be used for unit testing
  <!-- > * What will be the input/output of your project? -->
 #### Input/Output
 Input -